A Guide to Autonomous Mobile Robots (AMRs)

 Self-Driving Forklifts

 Often found in warehouses moving and stacking pallets and other items, self-driving forklifts are another common AMR operating in the logistics industry where they play a key role in managing storage space.
 They’re also playing a crucial role in an industry struggling to find workers.
-“Demand for logistics help is soaring, but forklift operators and other skilled workers are in short supply,” Joann Muller wrote in a recent Axios article.
+“Demand for logistics help is soaring, but forklift operators and other skilled workers are in short supply,” Joann Muller wrote in a 2022 Axios article.
 “Robotic vehicles are one way that manufacturers and logistics companies can address labor shortages while running their operations more safely and efficiently.”

 Autonomous Inventory Robots